-It does this by using a version of the packet acceptance test described in section 5.3.2 DCC Packet Acceptance Test to verify that the decoder will pass 100% of the packets for a given value of 1 bit time.
+This test determines the minimum and maximum 1 bit times that the decoder will accept.
+It sets the 0 bit time to the nominal value and then changes the 1 bit time up and down to determine the range.
+It does this by using a version of the packet acceptance test described in section 3.3.2 to verify that the decoder will pass 100% of the packets for a given value of 1 bit time.
 It uses a binary search algorithm to select the next 1 bit time to test and then runs the packet acceptance test for 100 cycles or until a failure occurs.

-5.2 DCC one (1) Duty Cycle Test
+3.2 DCC 1 Duty Cycle Test

-230 This test determines the minimum and maximum 1 bit duty cycle that the decoder will accept.
+This test determines the minimum and maximum 1 bit duty cycle that the decoder will accept.
 It sets the 0 bit time to the nominal value and then changes the 1 duty cycle up and down to determine the range.
-It does this by using a version of the packet acceptance test described in section 5.3.2 DCC Packet Acceptance Test to verify that the decoder will pass 100% of the packets for a given value of 1 duty cycle.
-It uses a binary search algorithm to select the next 1 bit time to test and then 235 runs the packet acceptance test for 100 cycles or until a failure occurs.
+It does this by using a version of the packet acceptance test described in section 3.3.2 to verify that the decoder will pass 100% of the packets for a given value of 1 duty cycle.
+It uses a binary search algorithm to select the next 1 bit time to test and then runs the packet acceptance test for 100 cycles or until a failure occurs.

-5.3 Repetitive DCC Test
+3.3 Repetitive DCC Tests